The Doug Pensinger Photography Fund supports emerging and early-career sports photographers.

 Photographers with more than 3 years cumulative paid professional sports photography experience are considered beyond the scope of the DPPF's programs.

 The DPPF is committed to promoting inclusivity and diversity and to providing free merit-based access to its programs.
-The process is not limited to U.S. citizens, although international applicants should be aware that full paid transportation to the Sports Photography Gathering is limited to U.S. domestic airfare and that the DPPF is not able to provide support for visa procurement.
+DPPF programs are not limited to U.S. citizens, but the DPPF is not able to provide support that is prohibited under U.S. law.
+International applicants should also be aware that the DPPF is not able to provide support for visa procurement.

 Previous DPPF grant recipients are not eligible to apply.

 A $5,000 grant, to be spent on career development

 Expenses-paid trip to the next DPPF Sports Photography Gathering (see below).

 In addition to the main grants program, the DPPF also awards Development Grants supporting sports photographers of great potential whose current portfolio quality may be affected by severe economic and/or geographic or cultural limitations.
 After the seven winners of the $5,000 grants are chosen, the panel will select deserving candidates from the remaining pool of applicants as recipients of Development Grants.

 Scheduled for September 20-22, this weekend event will be led by top working professionals in the business and will include: